Metering service charge

 For more information on MSC visit our Frequently Asked Questions.

 From 1st of December 2017 the electricity industry introduced Power of Choice reforms.
 This requires all new electricity meters for residential and small business customers to be Type 4 digital meters, and older-style meters to be phased out over time.
 The new digital meters will give you more control in managing electricity usage.

 Also, you now need to contact your electricity retailer for all requests relating to the installation, update or maintenance of metering services.

 Daily metering service charges

 The charges (excluding GST) for 2017-18 will be applied based on the number of tariffs; the costs are outlined below.

 |Tariff class||Cost type||Service charge (cents/day)|

-For further Meter Installation Services prices please refer to the 2017-18 Network Prices (Excel).
+For further Meter Installation Services prices please refer to the 2017-18 Network Prices (XLSM 1.5 mb).

-New National Electricity Rules requires customers to pay a specific upfront charge for the installation of meters - that includes new connections, additions and alterations.
-Previously these costs were shared between all South East Queensland customers through their electricity charges.
-The changes reflect a move to a customer pays based system outlined by the AER.
+From 1 July 2017 National Electricity Rules requires you to pay a specific upfront charge for the installation of meters - that includes new connections, additions and alterations.
+Previously these costs were shared between all South East Queenslander's through their electricity charges.